 Albany State University extended its efforts on emergency preparedness and prevention with establishing the RAM ROC team.
-The objective of the team is to put in place a structured process for evaluating potentially threatening situations that occur at Albany State University.
-The team consists of the Faculty and Staff to include legal counseling, the Chief of Police, and the VP of Student Affairs and Success.
-In order to extend our efforts on emergency preparedness and prevention, Albany State University has established a Behavior Threat Management Team.
-The objective of the Behavior Threat Management Team (RAM ROC) is to put in place a structured process for evaluating potentially threatening situations that occur at the University.
-The multidisciplinary team is comprised of members from around the University community.
+The objective of this Behavior Threat Management Team is to put in place a structured process for evaluating potentially threatening situations that occur at Albany State University.
+The multidisciplinary team consists of the faculty and staff to include the Office of Legal Affairs, the Chief of Police, the VP of Student Affairs, The Office of Judicial Affairs, Dean of Student Affairs, Director of Health Services, Counseling services, and the Chief of Staff.